mahoney1/test/deploy-to-fabric-multi-org.md

     composer network ping -c jdoe@trade-network

-Lastly, submit a transaction as `jdoe` identity using the following sequence (or create a Commodity asset using playground if you have installed it) - the sequence below creates a Commodity asset:
+Next we will create an asset - From the command line, submit a transaction to create a Commodity asset, as participant `jdoe` (or alternatively, if you already have Composer Playground installed, connect as `jdoe@trade-network` to `trade-network` to create the asset 'EMA' - the JSON snippet is shown below ).

+To create the asset using the CLI - copy the `transaction submit` sequence below - it creates a Commodity asset for you:

     composer transaction submit --card jdoe@trade-network -d '{"$class": "org.hyperledger.composer.system.AddAsset","registryType": "Asset","registryId": "org.acme.trading.Commodity", "targetRegistry" : "resource:org.hyperledger.composer.system.AssetRegistry#org.acme.trading.Commodity", "resources": [{"$class": "org.acme.trading.Commodity","tradingSymbol":"EMA", "description":"Corn commodity","mainExchange":"EURONEXT", "quantity":"10","owner":"resource:org.acme.trading.Trader#trader1-org1"}]}'

+Or alternatively, to create in Playground - copy the following:

+    {
+      "$class": "org.acme.trading.Commodity",
+      "tradingSymbol": "EMA",
+      "description": "Corn commodity",
+      "mainExchange": "EURONEXT",
+      "quantity": 10,
+      "owner": "resource:org.acme.trading.Trader#trader1-org1"
+    }

 Finally, do a `composer network list` to confirm the generated artifacts in the business network: